 The Greek Islands are incredible and are the most popular destinations in Greece.
-The Mainland, however, has so much to offer such as the incredible Monasteries of Meteora or the Temples of Delphi and Poseidon and a range of hidden gems that few people visit.
-We’ve put this Meteora tour together that also explores highlights along the journey with our favourite drivers to help you take your trip to Greece to the next level!
+The Mainland, however, has so much to offer such as the incredible Monasteries of Meteora or the Temples of Delphi and Poseidon and a wide range of hidden gems that few tourists visit.
+We’ve put this Meteora tour together with our favourite drivers that also explores highlights along the journey to help you take your trip to Greece to the next level!

 When to visit Meteora

 The mountain ranges to the east and north of Meteora experiences a wide climatic variation from baking heat in summer to severe cold in winter with heavy snowfalls.

 Summer is the driest time but storms can occur year-round.
 Winter can be very cold but quite ethereal and even dramatic with fogs clinging to the side of the rock formations.
 Sometimes there is even snow!